All Episodes

 Rush will be back on Monday.

-Jason Lewis, Minnesota's Mr. Wright, the great opportunity to fill in for him.
+The great opportunity to fill in for him.

-My thanks to uh Mike and Kit to back in New York, uh Jess and Brendan here in the Twin Cities for helping us out today as always one more time to the phones.
+Thanks to Mike and Kit back in New York, Jess and Brendan here in the Twin Cities for helping us out today.

-Let's try Lincoln Nebraska.
+Let's try Lincoln, Nebraska.

 June, thanks for waiting on the EIB.